-Belize requires a $100,000 paid in capital amount for a full securities or forex trading licence but still has no local office or local director requirement.
-However, licence approval can take 6 months or more similar to most other jurisdictions such as BVI, Mauritius or Cyprus.
-Vanuatu is the only exception to this.
-Belize also offers a lower cost financial advisory licence which only requires a $25,000 paid in capital amount.
+Belize offers one of the least expensive brokerage licences in the world.
+It requires a USD 100,000 paid in capital amount for a full securities or forex trading licence.
+Belize has no local office or local director requirement.
+Licence approval can take 6 months or more similar to most other jurisdictions such as BVI, Mauritius or Cyprus.
+Belize also offers a lower cost financial advisory licence which only requires a USD 25,000 paid in capital amount.

 A closed-ended fund is unregulated and not covered by the Mutual Funds Act in BVI and are often used as Hedge Funds, Private Equity Investment Companies, etc. The closed-end fund structure consists of a business company limited by shares.

 A closed-end fund is different from an open-ended fund (mutual fund) in that investment units are redeemable at the discretion of the fund manager or in accordance with the terms agreed upon with the investors of the fund, rather than redeemable on demand as in the case of a Mutual Fund.

 This means there only can be a fixed number of investment units for sale as with a Limited Partnership.
 Closed end funds are not subject to the license and supervisory requirements of the FSC.